Abbey of Santa Maria del Pero

-The Abbazia di Monastier or Abbey of Santa Maria del Pero, is located in Monastier di Treviso, Province of Treviso, Region of Veneto in northeast Italy.
-This Abbey was originally dedicated to Saint Peter, then re-named Santa Maria del Pero (Our Lady of the Pero).
-The Pero is the ancient name for the Meolo River.
+The Abbazia di Monastier or Abbey of Santa Maria del Pero is located in Monastier di Treviso, province of Treviso, in the northeast Italian region of Veneto.
+This abbey was originally dedicated to Saint Peter, then re-named Santa Maria del Pero (Our Lady of the Pero).
+The Pero is the ancient name for the Meolo river.

 History

 The abbey was founded in 958 by the Benedictines.
-Holy Roman Emperor, Otto I donated the lands and chartered the Abbey.
+Holy Roman Emperor, Otto I, donated the lands and chartered the abbey.
 This documentation does not survive; it is believed destroyed during attacks by the Magyars in the 10th and 11th centuries.
-The original donation reflected lands located between the Vallio and Meolo Rivers.
+The original donation reflected lands located between the Vallio and Meolo rivers.
 Henry II in 1017 confirmed these donations made to the monastery by his predecessor.
 Along with the donations the privileges of the monastery were noted: